dis-organization/Pimage/README.md

  -
 TODO

+- finish handling of Z duration versus X time points

+DONE
 - implement model.bin as Pimage.default (don't know what class)

-DONE
 - implement chain.bin with new Pimage structure, it will take the subsetted Pimage object, a matrix xy
  - overwrite [[ method to get the whole object with the ith pimg, and